Cafe Borabora

 How does Cafe Borabora compare to other restaurants in Queens?

-Cafe Borabora most recently scored 78 out of 100, which is about the same as the Queens average of 75.
+Cafe Borabora most recently scored 78 out of 100, which is higher than the Queens average of 75.

 Has Cafe Borabora's inspection record improved over time?